-As said, we like to feel superior or make others feel inferior.
-In a group with a clear hierarchy, people often postpone laughing until the “silverback gorilla” starts laughing.
+As said, often we like to feel superior or make others feel inferior.
+In a group with a clear hierarchy, people often wait with laughing until the “silverback” starts laughing.
 Like in a boardroom, only when the CEO laughs the rest feels allowed to laugh as well.
-When the junior associate walks in and cracks a joke, nobody will laugh due to the social hierarchy.
+When the junior associate cracks a joke, nobody will laugh.
+Because of the social hierarchy.

-People look unconsciously for social hierarchy cues and act accordingly.
-Laughing on your own terms in these situations can raise your perceived social standing, but also bring you on the radar for the dominant player.
+People unconsciously look for social hierarchy cues and act accordingly.
+Laughing on your own terms raises your perceived social standing, but also brings you on the radar of the dominant player.

-When persons of similar or unknown perceived status meet, they try to figure out how to get along.
+When people of similar or unknown (perceived) status meet, they try to figure out how to get along.
 When positively engaged, a good mood is created using laughter.
-By stimulating pleasant emotions in others and bonding over the shared experience.
-If a laughter transaction is done properly, people enjoy each others company more.
+Stimulating pleasant emotions in others and bonding over the shared experience.
+Humor and laughter are used as social lubricants.
+When done properly, people enjoy each others company more.

-This bonding strategy is also used to try to get accepted.
-Lower standing people laugh nervously to try to fit in, trying to create positive feelings in superior people.
-Like making bad jokes or laugh at themselves.
+This bonding strategy is also used to get accepted.
+Lower status people laugh nervously to try to fit in, trying to create positive feelings in superiors.
+Like making bad jokes or laughing at themselves.
 This will get them accepted or neglected.

-So now we know a lot more about why we LOL, ROFL, LMAO and PMSL.
-But what can we do with this information?
+So now you know a lot more about why you LOL, ROFL, LMAO and PMSL.
+But what can you do with this information?
 Here are a few action steps you can take, to up your witticism game!

 - Laugh on your own terms.